-Unlike researchers, teachers' aims are unlikely to include the creation of the interleaving effect; they are supporting learning of, say, angle relations in parallel lines, the structure of volcanoes or badminton serves.
-Just as Hacking argues that there is nowhere in nature that the Hall effect exists in its pure form, there is likely nowhere outside the laboratory that the interleaving effect exists in its pure form and no value to imposing so strongly on the classroom simply to generate a purer interleaving effect.
+Unlike researchers, teachers' aims are unlikely to include the creation of the interleaving effect; they are supporting the learning of, say, angle relations in parallel lines, the structure of volcanoes or badminton serves.
+Just as Hacking argues that there is nowhere in nature that the Hall effect exists in its pure form, there is probably nowhere outside the laboratory that the interleaving effect exists in its pure form and no value to imposing so strongly on the classroom as to simply generate a purer interleaving effect.

-So, while technically possible to extrapolate via this route, engineering classrooms to create the interleaving effect probably has little practical value for teachers.
+So, while it is technically possible to extrapolate via this route, engineering classrooms to create the interleaving effect probably has little practical value for teachers.

-Mechanisms and Contexts
+Mechanisms and contexts